 Lab heads and senior researchers - please attend and support your Young Investigators, even if you can only join for a session or two!

 (2) Download and complete your Abstract Submission template here.
-Complete the Abstract Submission template using exactly the format provided.
-Please do not change font size or style.
+Complete the Abstract Submission template using the instructions contained within.

 (3) Save the Abstract Submission template in PDF.